vvillee/places/README.md

 Technical notes
 ---------------

-This repo is deployable to Heroku
+Backend with Node.js and PostgreSQL database.
+This is deployable to Heroku.